OutSystems/OutSystems.SetupTools/README.md

 ## Common scenarios

 With this module you can:
-* Install the platform from a powershell command line
+* Install the platform from a powershell command line.
-* Create small scripts to install the platform on your environment and reuse them to reinstall or create other environments
+* Create small scripts to install the platform on your environment and reuse them to reinstall or create other environments.
-* Use the module functions in Docker files
+* Use the module functions in Docker files.
-* Create small deployment scripts and use them on Azure ARM templates, AWS Cloudformation, Terraform to automatize the Outsystems deployment on the cloud
+* Create small deployment scripts and use them on Azure ARM templates, AWS Cloudformation, Terraform to automatize the Outsystems deployment on the cloud.
+* Use it in Packer to create golden images.

 ## Quick start